 Compensation, also known as damages, may include the following, depending on the circumstances of the bus accident and your injuries:

 If you have been injured in a bus accident, contact Monmouth County bus accident lawyers at Fox & Melofchik, L.L.C.
 We work hard to seek the maximum financial compensation that will cover any medical bills and other pain and suffering for injured victims.
-To schedule a free consultation, call 732-493-9400 or contact us online.
-We serve clients in Monmouth County, Middlesex County, Ocean County, Mercer County and the New Jersey towns of Long Branch, Asbury Park, Middletown, Ocean Township, Freehold, Wall, Belmar, Sea Girt and Neptune.
+To schedule a free consultation, call 732-493-9400 orcontact us online.
+Our office is located in Eatontown, and we serve clients in Monmouth County, Middlesex County, Ocean County, Mercer County and the New Jersey towns of Long Branch, Asbury Park, Middletown, Ocean Township, Freehold, Wall, Belmar, Sea Girt and Neptune.